InvalidNamex/tantawy/.github/instructions/frontend_instructions.md

 F. Item Management
 - A search bar for items by any part of the word with drop down
-- List of items ID, ItemName, Update, Delete (according to user permission) if item was used in invoiceDetails or priceListsDetails then prevent deletion
+- List of items ID, ItemName, Update, Delete (according to user permission) if item was used in invoiceDetails then prevent deletion, but allow deletion if only bound to priceListsDetails
 - A button to add a new item which opens a pop up dialog allowing the user to input itemName, sign, choose pricelist from drop down, then set price and binding it to this pricelist in the (priceListsDetails) table.
 - A save button to save this item this dismiss the pop up dialog.
 * choosing pricelist, setting price, selecting items group is all optional in creation and updating.